“You can’t calm the storm so stop trying. What you can do is calm yourself and the storm will pass.” – Timber Hawkeye

 Do things consciously

-I was hurt and I didn’t feel like doing anything, but instead of sitting there sulking, I brought myself along into all the activities I had to do.
+I was hurt, and I didn’t feel like doing anything, but instead of sitting there sulking, I brought myself along into all the activities I had to do.
 The easiest way to do this is to name actions and sensations as you do and experience them.
 For example: “I am washing my hands, the water feels warm and nice.
 It is pleasant.
-I am wiping my hands dry, the towel is soft.
-I am closing the bathroom door, it makes a squeaky sound.
-I am sitting down to meditate, my legs are sore.”
+I am wiping my hands dry; the towel is soft.
+I am closing the bathroom door; it makes a squeaky sound.
+I am sitting down to meditate; my legs are sore.”
 I was present as much as I could throughout the day and kept bringing my attention back to the now moment.

 At the end of the day, I realized it could easily have been one of the worst days in my life.
-There were still feelings and sadness, but there were stillness and patience with them, there was a greater presence.
+There was still feelings and sadness, but there were stillness and patience with them, there was a greater presence.
 A sense of calm and of quiet acceptance pervaded my whole being.
 That’s when I knew that, if I could get through such a difficult day by being present with myself, there is a good reason mindfulness has been brought down to us from ancient spiritual traditions.
 It simply makes life easier.